 • Less advanced analytics than niche tools

-• Mid-market focus may miss enterprise-level depth
+• Mid-market focus may miss enterprise depth

 Ashby